 All energy efficiency improvements must meet SHOW´s installation standards and may be inspected on request.

 Electric or gas heated-homes

-Electric and gas utilities may offer their heating customers home energy reviews and rebates on some weatherization measures.
+Electric and gas utilities may offer their heating customers home energy reviews and cash payments on some weatherization measures.
 Call the utility that provides your heating fuel.
 If that utility is Portland General Electric (PGE), Pacific Power, Cascade Natural Gas, or Northwest Natural, contact the Energy Trust of Oregon at 1-866-368-7878.
 Also, check the utility incentives listing.

 Duct and Heat Pump Tax Credit Technicians

-All forms needed for rebate
+All forms needed for cash payment

 Energy Audit Checklist form (pdf)

-Energy Rebate form (pdf)
+Energy cash payment form

-Energy Rebate for Rental Home (pdf)
+Energy Cash Payment for Rental Home (pdf)

 More information on home Energy Audits